zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 Think about what the decision-maker considered, how they played detective gathering info, and where they got their facts.
 Also, check if they collected enough intel for the decision's importance or were winging it.

-If you don't jot down this process, it's like trying to remember a dream—you'll miss many details and be left only with a vague feeling.
+If you don't **write down this process,** it's like trying to remember a dream—you'll miss many details and be left only with a vague feeling.
 This makes it tough to judge the quality of your decisions or anyone else's, stalling your growth as a decision-making wizard.
 Write down your decision-making process.
 This helps you determine if luck was messing with you or if your skills were on point.

 ![](assets/images/arch/iStock-1394993248.jpg)